Crete by Car: 8 Days of Beaches, Gorges, and Too Much Raki

 Day 7: Spinalonga and the East

 Afternoon: Elounda beach (clean, calm, touristed but pleasant).
-Drove to Agios Nikolaos for dinner — a lakeside town with a volcanic lake connected to the sea by a narrow channel.
+Drive to Agios Nikolaos for dinner — a lakeside town with a volcanic lake connected to the sea by a narrow channel.
 Fried calamari by the lake (10 EUR) and the best Greek coffee of the trip (2 EUR).

 Day 8: The Village That Changed Everything